canvas-medical/canvas-plugins/README.md

 **Options**:

 - `--host TEXT`: Canvas instance to connect to
+- `--client-id TEXT`: Canvas client_id credential for the provided host
-- `--api-key TEXT`: Canvas api-key for the provided host
+- `--client-secret TEXT`: Canvas client_secret credential for the provided host
 - `--help`: Show this message and exit.

 ## `canvas plugin`